Phonetics, Phonology and Oral Communication

 Brief description of the Unit

-This course teaches undergraduate students to identify and understand the sounds of the English language.
+This unit teaches undergraduate students to identify and understand the sounds of the English language.
 Australian Standard English, like all languages, is composed of a set of specific sounds, i.e. phonemes, and all words are made up of these sounds.
 Understanding the sounds of the English, including how they are articulated, is essential for a range of professions, including teachers of English, in particular for teaching phonics, speech pathologists, audiologists, and learning integration aides.
-Students completing this course will be able to identify the sounds that make up any given word of English, articulate and explain these sounds for pedagogical purposes.
-They will have the skills to transcribe English words in the international phonetic alphabet, and understand place and manner of articulation and the acoustic relations of the phonetics and phonology of English.
+Students completing this unit will be able to identify the sounds that make up any given word of English, articulate and explain these sounds for pedagogical purposes.
+They will have the skills to transcribe English words in the international phonetic alphabet, and to understand place of articulation, manner of articulation, and the acoustic relations of the phonetics and phonology of English.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)